jagraj-singh/GoogleDriveExtended/README.md

    REDIS_PORT=6379
    REDIS_HOST=redis
    LOG_LEVEL=debug
-   PARENTID=xxxxx [parent folder id where file needs to be copied]
+   PARENTID=xxxxx [parent folder id where file needs to be uploaded in google drive]
    ```

 3. Obtain your service accounts crentials and create a serviceAccountKey.json file